 Do you need help with QuickBooks?

 If you still need QuickBooks, you have a few options.
 The QuickBooks forum can help you with basic questions and troubleshooting.
 If you choose to use the online version of QuickBooks, your accountant will be able to look at the same thing as you even when you’re not sitting together.
 If the problem isn’t actually the software but that bookkeeping isn’t your thing, you can now get Live Bookkeeping directly through QuickBooks.

 Do you want to file a complaint about QuickBooks?

 There are many posts in the QuickBooks forum where someone is asking to file a complaint saying they’ve tried to contact customer service multiple times and never got a satisfactory response.
 The forum support generally just posts basic troubleshooting steps or says to call again.

 The Better Business Bureau also lists a number of complaints.
 Most are unanswered or unresolved.

 Do you still hate QuickBooks?

 So maybe everyone still uses QuickBooks, but you’re saying you wouldn’t jump off a bridge if everyone else was doing it.
-If you don’t want to use QuickBooks or want to see if there’s something better, check out these small business accounting software alternatives.
+If you don’t want to use QuickBooks or want to see if there’s something better, check out these QuickBooks alternatives.